OpenPPL/ppq/README.md

 python setup.py install
 ```

-2. Wait for python finish its installation and pray for bug free.
+2. Wait for Python finish its installation and pray for bug free.

 * Install PPQ from Pip:

-1. pre-built wheels are maintained in [PPQ](https://pypi.org/project/ppq/0.5.2/#files), you could simply install ppq with the following command(You should notice that install from pypi might get a outdated version ...)
+1. pre-built wheels are maintained in [PPQ](https://pypi.org/project/ppq/0.5.2/#files), you could simply install ppq with the following command(You should notice that install from pypi might get an outdated version ...)

 ```bash
 python3 -m pip install ppq